 At the Air Tattoo, we believe it is important to do as much as possible to minimise the impact of the airshow on people living in our local communities.
 We are hugely grateful to all the parish, town, district and county council representatives who help us try and achieve this.
 In particular, we would wish to thank Kempsford Parish Council for its ongoing help and support as we recognise that residents living in the parish are routinely most affected by our activities each year.

-Indeed, in February 2022, we held face-to-face meetings with councillors from both Fairford Town Council and Kempsford Parish Council and we look forward to welcoming other parish, town, district and county councillors ? in addition to other interested parties ? at our Local Representatives' Briefing in May.
-This event not only allows us to outline our plans for the forthcoming Air Tattoo but also gives us the oppportunity to reinforce, after an absence of three years, the excellent relations we enjoy with our neighbours.
+We look forward to welcoming parish, town, district and county councillors to our Local Representatives' Briefing in May.
+This event not only allows us to outline our plans for the forthcoming Air Tattoo but also gives us the oppportunity to reinforce the excellent relations we enjoy with our neighbours.
 In addition to this, we also produce a Residents' Newsletter providing a wide range of information about the forthcoming airshow as well as contact details in case local residents require assistance during the event.